aiiie/cram/README.txt

         -n, --no            answer no to all questions -E, --preserve-env  don't reset common environment variables --keep-tmpdir       keep temporary directories
-        --shell=PATH        shell to use for running tests --indent=NUM        number of spaces to use for indentation
+        --shell=PATH        shell to use for running tests (default: /bin/sh) --indent=NUM        number of spaces to use for indentation (default: 2)

 The format in a nutshell: